Theoretical physics: History

 Among the great conceptual achievements of the 19th and 20th centuries were the consolidation of the idea of energy (as well as its global conservation) by the inclusion of heat, electricity and magnetism, and then light.
-The laws of thermodynamics, and most importantly the introduction of the singular concept of entropy began to provide a macroscopic explanation for the properties of matter.
-Statistical mechanics (followed by statistical physics and Quantum statistical mechanics) emerged as an offshoot of thermodynamics late in the 19th century.
-Another important event in the 19th century was the discovery of electromagnetic theory, unifying the previously separate phenomena of electricity, magnetism and light.
+Lord Kelvin and Walther Nernst's discoveries of the laws of thermodynamics, and more importantly Rudolf Clausius's introduction of the singular concept of entropy, began to provide a macroscopic explanation for the properties of matter.
+Statistical mechanics (followed by statistical physics and quantum statistical mechanics) emerged as an offshoot of thermodynamics late in the 19th century.
+Another important event in the 19th century was James Clerk Maxwell's discovery of electromagnetic theory, unifying the previously separate phenomena of electricity, magnetism and light.

-The pillars of modern physics, and perhaps the most revolutionary theories in the history of physics, have been relativity theory and quantum mechanics.
+The pillars of modern physics, and perhaps the most revolutionary theories in the history of physics, have been relativity theory, devised by Albert Einstein, and quantum mechanics, founded by Werner Heisenberg, Max Born, Pascual Jordan, and Erwin Schrödinger.
 Newtonian mechanics was subsumed under special relativity and Newton's gravity was given a kinematic explanation by general relativity.
 Quantum mechanics led to an understanding of blackbody radiation (which indeed, was an original motivation for the theory) and of anomalies in the specific heats of solids — and finally to an understanding of the internal structures of atoms and molecules.
 Quantum mechanics soon gave way to the formulation of quantum field theory (QFT), begun in the late 1920s.
-In the aftermath of World War 2, more progress brought much renewed interest in QFT, which had since the early efforts, stagnated.
+In the aftermath of World War II, more progress brought much renewed interest in QFT, which had since the early efforts, stagnated.
 The same period also saw fresh attacks on the problems of superconductivity and phase transitions, as well as the first applications of QFT in the area of theoretical condensed matter.
-The 1960s and 70s saw the formulation of the Standard model of particle physics using QFT and progress in condensed matter physics (theoretical foundations of superconductivity and critical phenomena, among others), in parallel to the applications of relativity to problems in astronomy and cosmology respectively.
+The 1960s and 70s saw the formulation of the Standard Model of particle physics using QFT and progress in condensed matter physics (theoretical foundations of superconductivity and critical phenomena, among others), in parallel to the applications of relativity to problems in astronomy and cosmology respectively.

 All of these achievements depended on the theoretical physics as a moving force both to suggest experiments and to consolidate results — often by ingenious application of existing mathematics, or, as in the case of Descartes and Newton (with Leibniz), by inventing new mathematics.
 Fourier's studies of heat conduction led to a new branch of mathematics: infinite, orthogonal series.